 The commercial occupiers stakeholder group consisted of businesses or companies active in the following sectors: offices, retail, warehouses, and light industry that either rent or own a building/space in Indonesia.
 The survey results revealed that the majority (69%) rent the floor space they use while 31% of businesses own the floor space they use.
 Of the stakeholders surveyed, 69% of commercial occupiers own or rent floor space <1,000 sqm.
 One of the key questions in the survey asked stakeholders to rate their company's sustainability agenda - 62% of stakeholders indicated that their company has a medium or advanced sustainability agenda, and that sustainability was a significant focus of their firm.
 The majority (75%) of the respondents indicated that they were somewhat familiar with certified Green Buildings.
-25% of commercial occupiers surveyed indicated that they did not occupy a certified Green Building.
+25% of commercial occupiers stated that they occupied a certified green building, while 44% of commercial occupiers surveyed indicated that they did not occupy a certified Green Building.

+Commercial Occupiers:

-Commercial Occupiers: Does Your Company Occupy a Certified Green Building?
+Does Your Company Occupy a Certified Green Building?